chiliproject/cookbook/README.md

 # License

-Copyright (c) 2012 Holger Just, The Chiliproject Team.
+Copyright (c) 2012 The Chiliproject Team.
 See [the list of contributors](https://github.com/meineerde/chiliproject-cookbook/graphs/contributors) for details.

 This software is licensed under the MIT license.
 See LICENSE for details.